My wife regularly works domestic miracles. Case in point: she actually reads her Bible first thing in the morning.

 She wants her Bible study to be rich and rewarding; she wants to hit the veins of gold sometimes far beneath the surface.

-So I put my copy of Logos on her iPad (this is completely legal, by the way), and she has access to the same Bible study resources I use in pastoral work.
+So I put Logos on her iPad, and she has access to the same Bible study resources I use in pastoral work.

 1. Pick a commentary and stick with it for a while.

 Grab a good commentary in Logos and stick with it for a month.
 You’re studying Psalms?
-Logos 7 Bronze has two high-quality commentaries on the Psalms that are worth spending some real time with: The Psalms as Christian Worship and The Psalms as Christian Lament, both by beloved Old Testament scholar Bruce Waltke.
+Here are two high-quality commentaries on the Psalms that are worth spending some real time with: The Psalms as Christian Worship and The Psalms as Christian Lament, both by beloved Old Testament scholar Bruce Waltke.

 It’s really hard to show off what a commentary can do for you if you haven’t already read the passage in question, hopefully using the basic tricks of the Bible interpretation trade.
 Good reading raises questions, good study makes them start to burn.

 My wife was studying Psalm 44 not too long ago, and she asked me a question about it which had begun to burn inside her, something like, “What is the point here?
-Why doesn’t this psalm end with hope?”
-Now we were both burning.
+Why doesn’t this Psalm end with hope?”
+Now we were both wondering.

 Waltke offered the insights that helped answer our questions and cool us down again: